 Another activity of the Group is the construction, operation, maintenance and repair of high voltage assets.
-The Company in which this activity occurs is Electricity North West (Construction and Maintenance) Limited, a subsidiary of North West Electricity Networks (UK) Limited ("NWEN (UK)") which is a wholly owned subsidiary of the Company.
+The Company in which this activity occurs is Electricity North West (Construction and Maintenance) Limited, a wholly owned subsidiary of the Company.

-Electricity North West Services Limited, a wholly owned subsidiary of the Company, provides ground maintenance and meter cut out installations on behalf of ENWL.
+Electricity North West Services Limited, a wholly owned subsidiary of the Company, was set up in October 2016 to facilitate the insourcing of activities previously undertaken by contractors.